Skip to main content

 Lecturer: Rosa Ronzitti

-Duration: 25 hours including lectures, tutorials and final test (8 lectures + final test).
+Term: 25 hours including lectures, tutorials and final exam (8 lectures + final exam).

-The course is open to all students.
-To enrol send an e-mail by mid-February to the e-mail address of the teacher making sure to indicate as subject "LABORATORY ENROLLMENT" and to specify surname, first name, matriculation number, course of study, curriculum, year of course.
-Whoever is NOT really willing to attend is kindly requested NOT to ENROLL, since he/she would take away another student's place.
+To enrol send an email by 2 February to the email address of the teacher taking care to indicate "LABORATORY ENROLLMENT" in the subject line and to specify surname, matriculation number, course of study, curriculum, year of course.
+Anyone who is NOT really intending to attend is kindly requested to NOT ENROLL, since they would take away another student's place.

-Programme:The workshop, through the presentation of texts and images, aims to provide the basic tools for understanding the ancient Indian language (Vedic and Sanskrit) and its alphabet.
+Programme:The workshop, through the presentation of texts and images, intends to provide the fundamental tools for understanding the ancient Indian language (Vedic and Sanskrit) and its alphabet.
 A particular aim is to show students how Greek, Latin, Germanic and Slavic languages are related to the language varieties of North India.
-The devanāgarī script (देवनागरी), which is the basis of all modern scripts in the Indian Union and Nepal, Bangladesh and Śrī Laṅkā.
+They will learn the devanāgarī script (देवनागरी), which is the basis of all modern scripts in the Indian Union and Nepal, Bangladesh and Śrī Laṅkā.

 Recommended bibliography: